sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-     The above regular expression regular accepts unicode characters.
+     The above regular expression accepts unicode characters.

 122. ### How do you get the current url with javascript

      You can use `window.location.href` expression to get the current url path and you can use the same expression for updating the URL too.
-You can also use `document.URL` for read-only purpose but this solution has issues in FF.
+You can also use `document.URL` for read-only purposes but this solution has issues in FF.

      ```javascript
      console.log('location.href', window.location.href); // Returns full URL